 Your Role as the Business Owner

 What is your role and responsibility in this context?
-Simple: Designing, building, and maintaining the system.
+Where is your highest leverage?

 - Build processes to delegate.